Constitution & Rules

 6.5 In all matches it is the responsibility of the first named or home player to contact his opponent in order to arrange the match, except in the finals when this is arranged by the Committee and all concerned notified.
 However, this does not prevent the away named player making the initial contact should they need, or wish, to do so.

 6.6 A home player shall give three non-consecutive dates to his opponent on which to play the match.
-Only exceptional circumstances, such as illness, will be accepted as a reasonable excuse for failure to play the match.
-Should a player / team genuinely need extra time due to illness etc. then permission must be obtained from the Competition Secretary.
-Otherwise, any matches played after the advertised closing date, without first obtaining permission, will be declared void and both parties eliminated from the competition.
+Any matches played after the advertised closing date, will be declared void and both parties eliminated from the competition.
+No extensions to the advertised closing dates for any round will be granted under any circumstances.

 6.7 Players defaulting without reason may be banned from all individual competitions the following season.
 Persistent offenders shall be deemed to have contravened Rule 2.3, and will be dealt with under that rule.